This year, I am teaching a Latin course for students in Classical Conversations. We are reading through the text First Year Latin, by Robert Henle.

 She is right.
 The book is not user friendly.
 I have read all the Latin books out there.
 I am not bragging, believe me.
 I am simply announcing that I have desperately looked for the most user friendly Latin book.
 I have read Wheelock’s Latin, Jenny’s Latin, Latin for Americans, Cambridge Latin, Henle Latin, Matin Latin, Minimus, Latin for Dummies, Latin Made Easy, Learn to Read Latin, Latin for People, Ecce Romani, Oxford Latin, and Get Started In Latin.

 I’ve probably read other Latin books that I have now forgotten about.

 Henle Latin is not the worst, that is for certain.
 But, it is also not the best.

-Lingua Latina by Hans Ørberg is the best.
+Lingua Latina by Hans Ørberg, on the other hand, is the best.
 There is nothing like it.
 After all, it is a novel!
 And, unlike Ecce Romani, it is an interesting novel.